A Language of Symbols

 About Archetypes

 Archetypes are everywhere energies existing as part of our collective intuitive abilities.
-Everyone accesses the "mythopoetic language" of archetypes.
-We recognize the symbols and metaphors that repeatedly appear throughout our collective and personal life journeys.
+Everyone is able to access the "mythopoetic language" of archetypes; everyone does experience archetypal images and energies.
+When we are able to recognize the symbols and metaphors that repeatedly appear throughout our collective and personal life stories, we can begin to identify archetypes.

 Archetypes can be great teachers and healers.
-We study archetypes because they wield a lot of unconscious energy, inasmuch as they are unperceived yet active energies within us.
-We commonly find hope and learning in our stories, and our parables and symbols.
-We discover they are actually personifications and scripts that repeat throughout the collective and personal psyche, largely unconsciously.
-As archetypes, having a most assured nature, they can be seen and recognized for their content, while they are wrapped in mystery and clothed in symbolism.
+We study archetypes because they wield a lot of unconscious energy.
+Archetypes are generally unperceived, yet, they are active energies within us.
+We commonly find direction through our stories, our parables, and symbols.
+We discover the personifications and scripts that repeat throughout the collective and personal psyche, largely unconsciously.
+Archetypes, having a most assured nature, can be identified and recognized for their content, while they are wrapped in mystery and clothed in symbolism.

 Mythopoetic Language

-"Consciousness is myth-poetic and is best described in those terms."
-Eugene Pascal, Ph.L.
+"Consciousness is mythopoetic and is best described in those terms."

 Carl Jung & Archetypes